Deomorphisme/Deomorphisme.github.io/_posts/2025-06-22-THM_Pickle_Rick.md

 ---

-> Walkthrough of room Brains from TryHackMe :
+> Walkthrough of room Pickle Rick from TryHackMe :
 > [https://tryhackme.com/room/picklerick](https://tryhackme.com/room/picklerick)

 This Rick and Morty-themed challenge requires you to exploit a web server and find three ingredients to help Rick make his potion and transform himself back into a human from a pickle.